indeedeng/imhotep-builder-jira/README.md

 # Jiraissues Index
 The jiraissues index is a daily snapshot of a JIRA ticket/issue's current state where each document is a unique issue.
-Jiraissues compliments jiraactions by making up for jiraactions' weakness of not being able to see the current state of an issue until it gets updated/changed.
+Jiraissues complements jiraactions by making up for jiraactions' weakness of not being able to see the current state of an issue until it gets updated/changed.
 This index runs alongside jiraactions but will upload a separate TSV file into its own index.

 # Jiraissues Architecture